Expertium/expertium.github.io/JReadability.md

 11) Proportion of determinants.
 12) Proportion of subordinating conjuctions.

-## Model
+## The model

-Then I made a simple linear model where the number of parameters is equal to the number of features plus one (because of the constant).
+I made a simple linear model where the number of parameters is equal to the number of features plus one (because of the constant).
 And in order to see how much benefit there is in adding more features, I tested 7 versions of the model, including the original version proposed in "Readability measurement of Japanese texts based on levelled corpora."

 Below is a table comparing all of the different versions: